Now I’ve got you humming along to Ray Charles or Gerry and the Pacemakers, haven’t I?

 Red wine, hot chocolate, gooey cheese and hearty soup.
 No, this is not my plan for tonight (unfortunately).
 Do they sound like your winter comfort foods, though?

-It is so easy to fall into the trap of eating for comfort during the colder months, and I’m not going to get on my high horse and preach that I don’t love some good, fatty food when I’m feeling cold and miserable… This is not the answer though!
+It is so easy to fall into the trap of eating for comfort during the colder months, and I’m not going to get on my high horse and preach that I don’t love some good, hearty food when I’m feeling cold… This is not the answer though!

 What winter should be is an opportunity to get yourself fit and healthy.